PeterlitsZo/MersenneTodo/README.md

         - [x] make TodoList/Bar/KillButton be a component
         - [ ] emit event to Bar.
         - [ ] Bar need to deal with the event.
+        - [ ] if OK, add a delete line.
-      - [ ] has a checkedbox to gray self.
+      - [x] has a checkedbox to gray self.
-        - [x] make the icon firstly
+    - [x] Stl : Make the TodoList/AddButton looks better.
-        - [x] make TodoList/Bar/OKBox be a component
-        - [x] make it can change its icon by its state
+    - [x] Feat: make the bars have the state in TodoList.
-        - [x] emit event to Bar.
-        - [ ] Bar need to deal with the event.
     - [x] Fear: Add TodoList/Bar's add button.
     - [x] Fear: Add TodoList/EidtBar.
     - [x] Fix : TodoList/EidtBar need to enempty its message after enter.
     - [x] Fear: TodoList/EidtBar need to cannel if it meet a empty input.
+    - [x] Need a list to init it.
   - [ ] DayChart
   - [ ] Code Editor